Kenneth Williams' execution: Last hours leading to his death

 On Friday, Williams' attorneys called for an investigation into the "problematic" execution.
 But state officials said he showed no pain.

-Here's a rundown of the last hours leading to and during Williams execution Thursday night as told by state authorities and media witnesses:
+Here's a rundown of the last hours leading to and during Williams execution Thursday night as told by state authorities and media witnesses.
+All times local.

 After taking communion, dinner was served in Williams' cell.